 Save the number in your phone and look at the Viber or WhatsApp contact list.
 These services allow adding a photo, biography, and name of the owner and this information can be extracted just by knowing the telephone number.

 - Bluestacks — made primarily for gamers but runs other apps as well.
 Available for Windows, Mac and Linux and doesn’t require a Virtual Machine to set it up so it installs easier than Genymotion.

 - Genymotion — widely used by developers but also has a free version for personal use.
 Works on Windows, Mac and Linux and has a range of virtual devices to choose from.
 Use this guide from IntelTechniques to set up the emulator.

 - AMIDuOS — available only for Windows and leverages device drivers from the system to enable near-native performance in Android.
 It’s fast and has a straightforward installation.
 However, while the aforementioned emulators can be installed for free, AMIDuOS comes at a price of $10.

-If the person or an organization owns a website you have to know how to grab information about it.
-Its investigation might reveal the operating system being used, software version, personal contact info and more.
+If the person or an organization owns a website you should know how to grab information about it.
+The investigation might reveal the operating system being used, software version, personal contact info, and more.
 I have to mention that it is advised to investigate without ever ‘touching’ the target’s environment, such technique is called passive reconnaissance — footprinting that involves the uses of tools and resources that can assist in obtaining more information about your target without directly interacting with it.
-Below I described methods of obtaining information while remaining stealthy.
+Below I describe methods of obtaining information while remaining hidden.

 Google Dorks is a passive information gathering method that was already mentioned above.
 Here I’m going to show what queries might be useful during domain investigation.